Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: CHARM-100 dataset

 \subsection{Annotation schema}

 The rubric combines ordinal, nominal, and binary criteria.
 Each sample receives exactly six ground truth labels, one per criterion.
 Table~\ref{tab:charm100-full-criteria} provides the full schema.

 \textbf{Scoring semantics.} The four ordinal criteria are scored using the \texttt{value} field (0.0--1.0) associated with each option.
 Because these criteria have a natural ordering, inter-rater agreement is measured with weighted (quadratic) kappa.
 The nominal criterion \texttt{response\_length} has two failure modes that both receive value 0.0 and one success mode at 1.0; because the failure modes have no ordering relative to each other, agreement is measured with unweighted Cohen's kappa.
 The binary criterion uses MET/UNMET verdicts scored as 1.0 and 0.0.
 The \texttt{specificity} criterion includes an N/A option (flagged with \texttt{na: true}) for questions that do not call for concrete recommendations (e.g., definitional or philosophical questions).
-Samples labeled N/A are excluded from the specificity score denominator under the default \texttt{SKIP} strategy.
+Samples labeled N/A are excluded from the specificity score denominator under the configured \texttt{SKIP} strategy.
 The final score is a weighted sum of per-criterion scores, normalized by total positive weight (all weights in this rubric are positive).
+The reported March 2026 runs predate v1.5.3's automatic N/A-option injection; to reproduce their original label space with v1.5.3, set \texttt{auto\_na\_option=False}, leaving only specificity's author-defined N/A option.